linuxmint/doc-developer-guide/docs/technology.rst

 There's less choice when it comes to version control because we're all using git and nothing else.
 All our code is version-controlled with it.

-That said, you don't necessarily have to use the git command line.
+That being said, you don't necessarily have to use the git command line.

 Here are a few tools you can use to make using git easier.